tc39/proposal-record-tuple/README.md

 assert(#{ a: 1, b: 2 } === #{ b: 2, a: 1 });
 ```

-`Record` and `Tuple` types are completely and deeply constant, if they have the same values stored, they will be considered strictly equal.
+`Record` and `Tuple` types are completely and deeply immutable, if they have the same values stored, they will be considered strictly equal.

 `===` and `==` follows `SameValue` equality when comparing values inside `Record` or `Tuple`.
 Further
 discussion on this will be found [here](https://github.com/rricard/proposal-const-value-types/issues/65).